Why the Health Action Research Group is needed

 At the Health Action Research Group we research major health issues, from childhood obesity to healthy ageing, from the reported mental health crisis among children and young people to health at work.
 We then explore each issue from as many perspectives as possible to see where the evidence leads us.
 We also research ‘what works’ in tackling these health issues, including in other countries, to identify approaches which could potentially be adopted or adapted here in the UK.
 This often enables us to provide fresh perspectives to policy-makers.
 Here are some examples:

-Early in the COVID pandemic, we noticed that the most vulnerable groups were members of ethnic minorities, people in care homes, and people who were obese – and that one thing this disparate group of people had in common was an increased risk of Vitamin D deficiency.
+Early in the COVID pandemic, we observed that the most vulnerable groups were members of ethnic minorities, people in care homes, and people who were obese – and that one thing this disparate group of people had in common was an increased risk of Vitamin D deficiency.
 In May 2020 we therefore recommended making Vitamin D available to at-risk groups.
 Our initial assessment was confirmed by later studies.
 For example, in January 2021 a review of published studies concluded that prescribing vitamin D to patients with COVID-19 infection seemed to decrease the severity of the disease and the mortality rate, while in May 2021 a UK Biobank study concluded, 'the habitual use of vitamin D supplements was significantly associated with a 34% lower risk of COVID-19 infection.'

 Our research into ‘what works’ in reducing childhood obesity led us to successful initiatives in other countries, including EPODE (Ensemble Prévenons l'Obésité Des Enfants) in French towns, JOGG (Jongeren op Gezond Gewicht) in Dutch cities and TCOCT (The Children’s Obesity Clinic Treatment) in a Danish hospital.
 We identified what these initiatives had in common, including the very helpful capacity for scaling up, and shared this information with the House of Commons Health and Social Care Committee, which cited our evidence in its 2018 Childhood Obesity report.

-You may have read about the social determinants of health.
 Our research confirms the significant influence of socio-economic factors on people’s health – as illustrated by the extent of health inequalities in the UK.
 However, our research also suggests that ‘determinants’ can suggest too fatalistic an assessment.
 People have agency.
 There are sometimes choices they themselves can make to reduce the risk of illness.
 That’s why we have also researched health behaviour change.
 This included a research project where we interviewed over a thousand adults.
 The interviews identified ‘trigger points’ when people are more open to listening to and acting on health advice - in particular when they are pregnant, when they have children, when they or someone close to them has been diagnosed with an illness, or as they get older.

 To find out more contact us at info@healthactionresearch.org.uk